Women's Christian Temperance Union New Zealand: White ribbon badge

 The official badge of the WCTU is a white ribbon: "a symbol of purity of purpose which binds together Christian women around the world."
 The white ribbon was first used by the American WCTU since its founding and in 1877 was officially featured in a bow.
 The white ribbon bow is worn pinned over the heart.
 During the union's early years in New Zealand, it would often be used together with the Gospel Temperance movement's blue ribbon.

 Watchwords

-The evangelistic work of all WCTU chapters is emphasized in the watchwords: Educate!
+The evangelistic work of all WCTU chapters is emphasised in the watchwords: Educate!
 Agitate!
 Legislate!

 Noontide prayer

 Members of the WCTU around the world were encouraged to spend an hour at noon every day for prayer and reflection.
 This served not only as a symbol of an international collective but also a tradition that could be conducted in one's own language and Christian religious doctrines.
 Many clubs used the popularity of the tune "Beautiful Isle of Somewhere," (written in 1897) to have trained vocalists sing "Beautiful Hour of Noontide":